MustafaGamal1/Coursera-Deep-Learning-Specialization/README.md

 ## Respiratory Content

-This repo will contains all my current work for the specialization (The courses I finished + The ones I'm currently learning); All the codes, quizes, and images taken from [Coursera-Deep-Learning-Specialization](https://www.coursera.org/specializations/deep-learning).
+This repo will contains all my current work for the specialization (The courses I finished + The ones I'm currently working on).All the codes, quizes, and images taken from [Coursera-Deep-Learning-Specialization](https://www.coursera.org/specializations/deep-learning).
+Note: Any missing quiz or assignment will be uploaded soon as I've prepared it!.

 ## Programming assignments